claymichaels/maintain-vigil/README.md

 An early version of a tool to alert when a target device comes online.

 This script runs in the background of a user's system, and sends an email when the monitored device comes online.

+Don't use this.
+You can do better!
+It works, but it's dumb.